The Magic School Bus Goes to Mussel Beach

 - Rocks, sand

-- Books, magazines about intertidal critters Ahead of time: Gather a Between-the-Tides library of pictures, shells, books, other material.
+Gather a Between-the-Tides library of pictures, shells, books, and other materials.

 Talk About it